frederic-perez/Python-playground/cryptography.md

 __crypto-__ (crypt-) Secret, hidden, or concealed.
 __cryptogram__ (_vs_ plaintext) A message or writing in code or cipher.
 __cryptographic key__ A piece of information, typically a string of numbers or letters _stored in a file_, used to encode or decode cryptographic data through a cryptographic algorithm.
 They are used for (1) encryption, (2) decryption, (3) authentication (to verify the identity of users or devices in a system), and (4) digital signatures (keys help ensure the integrity of messages and confirm the identity of the sender).
-__cryptography__ The practice of securing information by transforming it into a format that is unreadable to unauthorized users.
+__cryptography__ [:scroll: Derived from the Greek words “kryptos” (κρυπτός), meaning “hidden” or “secret,” and “graphia” (γραφή), meaning “writing” or “description.”]
+The practice of securing information by transforming it into a format that is unreadable to unauthorized users.
 __cyphertext__ The result of encryption performed on plaintext using an algorithm, known as a cipher.
 __decryption__ (_vs_ encryption) The reverse of encryption, converting ciphertext back into readable plain text.
 __digital signature__ Digital signatures are used to verify the authenticity and integrity of a message, software, or digital document.
 They use asymmetric cryptography to create a signature that can be verified by anyone with the public key.
 Usage example (see _public key_): Bob can sign a message with his private key.
 Anyone with Bob’s public key can verify that the message is indeed from Bob and hasn’t been altered.
 __encryption__ (_vs_ decryption) The process of converting plain text into a coded format (ciphertext) to prevent unauthorized access.
 __hash functions__ These are algorithms that take an input and produce a fixed-size string of bytes.
 The output, called a hash, is unique to each unique input.
-Hash functions are used for data integrity verification.
+A _hash function_ is a mathematical algorithm that transforms input data of any size into a fixed-size output, known as a hash value or message digest.
+This process is one-way, meaning it is computationally infeasible to reverse the hash value to obtain the original input data.
+Hash functions are crucial in various security applications, including password storage, data integrity checks, and digital signatures.
+__initialization vector__ (IV) A random or pseudorandom value used to initialize a cryptographic primitive, such as a block cipher or stream cipher.
+The primary purpose of an IV is to ensure that identical plaintexts, when encrypted with the same key, produce distinct ciphertexts.
+This is crucial for achieving semantic security, which prevents an attacker from inferring relationships between different segments of an encrypted message.
 __key derivation function (KDF)__ A cryptographic algorithm that derives _one or more secret keys_ from a secret value such as a master key, a password, or a passphrase using a pseudorandom function.
 __key management__ This involves the generation, exchange, storage, use, and replacement of cryptographic keys.
 Effective key management is crucial for maintaining the security of a cryptographic system.
 __OpenSSL__ An open-source cryptographic toolkit that enables secure communications over networks, supports the TLS and SSL protocols, and allows for the creation of CSRs and private keys.